bennyb0y/burrito-rater/README.md

 - Migrated to Cloudflare D1 and Workers
 - Reorganized documentation into `/docs` directory
 - Removed migration scripts and unused API routes
+- Deployed frontend to Cloudflare Pages
+- Removed local D1 development setup (using cloud as single source of truth)

 ## 📚 Documentation

 All project documentation is available in the [docs](./docs) directory:

 - [Cloudflare Migration Guide](./docs/CLOUDFLARE_MIGRATION.md) - Details about the migration from SQLite to Cloudflare D1
+- [Cloudflare Pages Deployment Guide](./docs/CLOUDFLARE_PAGES.md) - Guide for deploying the frontend to Cloudflare Pages
 - [Development Guidelines](./docs/CURSOR_RULES.md) - Coding standards and development guidelines

 ## Cloud Architecture

 This project uses a cloud-first architecture:

-- **Cloudflare D1** as the database
+- **Cloudflare D1** as the database (single source of truth)
 - **Cloudflare Workers** for the API (hosted at https://your-worker-name.your-account.workers.dev)
-- **Next.js** for the frontend (running locally or deployed to your preferred hosting platform)
+- **Cloudflare Pages** for the frontend (automatically deployed from GitHub)

 ### Development Setup

-To run the application locally, you only need to start the Next.js development server:
+To run the application locally, start the Next.js development server:

 ```bash
 npm run dev